alireza-fa/django-jwt-auth/README.md

 5. **Validation access token with ip address and device && validation refresh token with device name**

+6. **Limit the number of devices that use an account

 ## Getting Started with d_jwt_auth

 First, install the `d_jwt_auth` package: